vercel/modelfusion/README.md

     })
   ),

-  "Generate 3 character descriptions for a fantasy role playing game."
+  prompt: "Generate 3 character descriptions for a fantasy role playing game.", });
-);

 for await (const part of structureStream) {
   if (!part.isComplete) {